AI course builder for instant online courses | HeyGen

 HeyGen pairs video lessons with quizzes, assessments, and interactive elements to enhance the learning experience.
 Auto-generated captions, rubrics, and analytics make publishing and tracking learner progress simple.

 Create many course variants quickly.
-Use translation and video translator tools to localise narration, captions, and visuals so training reaches global teams without manual rework, enhancing the online course experience.
+Use translation and video translator tools to localize narration, captions, and visuals so training reaches global teams without manual rework, enhancing the online course experience.

 Intelligent course drafting and outline generation